weizhanghuang/MMPDElab/README.md

     https://github.com/weizhanghuang/MMPDElab

-    You will need to download the directories /examples/ and /src_MMPDElab/ and files contained therein.
+    To run the codes, you can download the whole master branch or at least the directories /examples/ and /src_MMPDElab/ and the files contained therein.

     Copyright (C) 2019  Weizhang Huang (whuang@ku.edu)